CWKSC/cwksc.github.io/volume/multidocs/note/school/cs5351-software-engineering/week-5-technical-debt/README.md

 - Not considered tracking

 Documentation
-- Increases TD awareness
+- Increases TD awareness 提高技術債意識
-- But highest overhead
+- But highest overhead 高開銷

 Bug system
 - Higher overhead

 Test coverage
 - Not seem to contribute too much to the awareness and tracking level
 - Not involve much overhead
 - Related to only a small part of TD